 Richard Drew was an engineer for 3M in the mid-1920s.
 He began to develop a tape in 1925, a two-inch-wide tan tape with a pressure-sensitive backing.
 The intention was to provide auto painters with tape to help them cover items that are not to be painted.
 When Drew was testing the tape to see how much more adhesive was needed a painter became frustrated and told Drew to "Take this tape back to those Scotch bosses of yours and tell them to put more adhesive on it!"
 The Scotch name was applied to the entire line of 3M tapes after that.

 The first tape that Drew invented was composed of oil, resins, and rubber.
-When the adhesive is applied to its backing it must be in a liquid state to spread.
-These days, chemists use a chemical or physical process to transform the adhesive into a bonding agent.
+When the adhesive is applied to its backing, it must be in a liquid state to spread.
+These days, chemists use a chemical or physical process to transform the resin into a bonding agent.
 The method used depends on the desired strength of the bonding agent.

-The next important Scotch invention was in 1932 when the first handheld tape dispenser was invented.
+The next crucial Scotch invention was in 1932 when the first handheld tape dispenser was invented.
 It was composed of cast iron and weighed almost 7 lbs.
-After that in 1937 the "snail", Scotch's iconic tape dispenser was invented.
+After that, in 1937, the "snail," Scotch's iconic tape dispenser, was created.

 Common Packing Tape Terms

-It is important for companies using packing tape to choose the proper tape and strength when deciding a tape to seal their cartons and boxes.
+It is essential for companies using packing tape to choose the proper tape and strength when deciding a tape to seal their cartons and boxes.
 The wrong choice of tape can cost companies money, time, and disrupt efficiency.
-Common terms used to help describe tape are listed below.
+Standard terms used to help describe tape are listed below.